leftmove/wallstreetlocal/README.md

 - **Large:** With over 850,000 companies archived, any filer registered with the SEC can be queried.
 Download the database [here](https://drive.google.com/file/d/1LT4xiFJkh6YlAPQDcov8YIKqcvevFlEE/view).
 - **Recent:** View thousands of cached stocks in the database, with accurate and recent data.
 - **Historical:** View filer holdings going back 30+ years in the explorer, or visit the SEC directly.
-- **On-Demand:** Data is queried and stored on user request, and is progressively available for downloading and archiving.
+- **On-Demand:** Data is queried and stored on user request, and is progressively available for download.

 ---